Francisco Santiago

-Francisco Santiago Santiago (January 29, 1889 - September 28, 1947) was a Filipino musician, sometimes called The Father of Kundiman Art Song.
+Francisco Santiago (January 29, 1889 - September 28, 1947) was a Filipino musician, sometimes called The Father of Kundiman Art Song.

 Life

 Santiago was born in Santa Maria, Bulacan, Philippines, to musically minded peasant parents, Felipe Santiago and Maria Santiago.
 In 1908, his first composition, Purita, was dedicated to the first Carnival Queen, Pura Villanueva, who later married the distinguished scholar Teodoro Kalaw.

 He studied at the University of the Philippines (UP) Conservatory of Music, in its original campus in Manila, obtaining a degree in Piano in 1921, and a degree in Science and Composition in 1922.
 He went to the United States to pursue further education.
 He first obtained his master's degree at the American Conservatory of Music in June 1923, and finally a Doctorate degree at the Chicago Musical School in August 1924.
 He is the first Filipino musician to attain a doctorate degree.

 He became the director of the UP Conservatory of Music in 1930, after the entire music faculty and students of the conservatory protested for the removal of the previous director, Alexander Lippay, for alleged harassment of students and musicians.
 Santiago is the first Filipino director of the Conservatory.

 In 1934, the President of the university, Jorge Bocobo, launched a committee to collect and document folk songs of the Philippines.
 Francisco Santiago was named the chair of the committee.
 Part of this committee were dancer Francisca Reyes-Aquino, who notated numerous folk dances and compiling them in several books, and composer Antonino Buenaventura, who transcribed numerous folk music, including those accompanying the dances recorded by Reyes-Aquino.

 In 1937-1939 Santiago would compose his masterpiece - the "Taga-ilog" Symphony in D Major.
 It is one of the first Filipino classical works to feature Philippine instruments such as the gangsa and sulibaw.